Halley Research Station: Relocation

 Whilst the station was being relocated, concerns over another crack (dubbed the "Halloween Crack") emerged.
 This crack had been discovered on 31 October 2016, and the BAS realised that it too could cut off the station, and possibly make it drift out to sea.
 Since evacuating the crew is all but impossible during winter, the BAS announced in March 2017 it would withdraw its staff from the base from March to October.
-Staff returned after the Antarctic winter in November 2017 and found the station in very good shape. the staff have been removed every winter since.
+Staff returned after the Antarctic winter in November 2017 and found the station in very good condition.
+The staff have been removed every winter since.

 Climate

-Temperatures at Halley rarely rise above 0 °C although temperatures around -10 °C are common on sunny summer days.
-Typical winter temperatures are below -20 °C with extreme lows of around -55 °C.

-Winds are predominantly from the east; strong winds often picking up the dusty surface snow reducing visibility to a few metres.

-One of the reasons for the location of Halley is that it is under the auroral oval, making it ideally located for geospace research and resulting in frequent displays of the Aurora Australis overhead.
-These are easiest to see during the 105 days (29 Apr - 13 Aug) when the Sun does not rise above the horizon.

 Inhabitants

 In the peak summer period, from late December to late February, staff numbers count about 52.

-Winter Crew
+Winter crew

-In a typical winter the team is isolated from when the last aircraft leaves in early March until the first plane arrives in late October.

 Before BAS shut down winter operations, there were around 13 overwintering staff.
-Most are the technical specialists required to keep the station and the scientific experiments running.
+Most were the technical specialists required to keep the station and the scientific experiments running.
 The 2016 wintering team at Halley included a chef, a doctor, a communications manager, a vehicle mechanic, a generator mechanic, an electrician, a plumber, a field assistant, two electronics engineers, a meteorologist and a data manager.
-In addition there is a winter station leader who is sworn in as a magistrate prior to deployment and whose main role is to oversee the day-to-day management of the station.
+In addition there was a winter station leader who was sworn in as a magistrate prior to deployment and whose main role was to oversee the day-to-day management of the station.

 1996 saw the first female winterers at Halley.
 In 2006, five out of sixteen winterers were women.